 “I love working on location and having the opportunity to be in the environment which I am striving to compose.
 To feel the breeze, see the sun and inhale the aroma of the day are what give appeal to want to work on site.
 My landscapes are about stopping time & preserve that cherished moment that we might escape from our realities.”

-Much of the time she can be found at the d'Art Center in downtown Norfolk, Virginia where Janice has maintained a working studio since 1992.
+Much of the time she can be found working in downtown Norfolk, Virginia where Janice has maintained studio since 1992.

 When not painting in her studio or en plein air, Janice is a skilled and compassionate teacher of oil painting and oil pastel & soft pastel.
 She has led classes & workshops in several of this area’s art centers, privately in her studio and on location, since 1994.
 She has won many juried art show awards and her work is included in numerous collections across the US, Great Britain, Europe and Japan.